khalid-hussain/shaheen/chap9.md

 "Call in the physician.
 The Sultan is not well."

-Al-Zeghel bowed and looked at his brother and quickly went out and said to the guard, "Call Bashir Bin Hassan immediately.
+Al-Zeghel bowed and looked at his brother and quickly went out and said to the guard, "Call Bashir bin Hassan immediately.
 He must be taking care of the wounded.
 Tell him that the Sultan is not well.
 But say this in private.
 Not in front of anyone."

-After a while Bashir Bin Hassan entered the tent.
+After a while Bashir bin Hassan entered the tent.
 After looking at the Sultan's condition he said to Al-Zeghel, "He has had a paralysis attack but it's not a severe one.
 God willing, he'll soon be fine.
 It seems that he has received a big shock."

 After a while Al-Zeghel said to Sulaiman, "Go and take some rest but don't reveal this matter to anyone."
-Then he turned his attention towards Bashir Bin Hassan and said, "If my presence is not required here, then, I would like to be excused for a while."
+Then he turned his attention towards Bashir bin Hassan and said, "If my presence is not required here, then, I would like to be excused for a while."

-Bashir Bin Hassan said, "The Sultan's glances are frozen on you.
+Bashir bin Hassan said, "The Sultan's glances are frozen on you.
 I think your absence from here for a while would be better for him.
 His attention could be diverted to something else."